 The approach used in this study was modified from that described by Rathod et al. (2020).

-Hydrolysis and oxidative enzymatic reaction was adapted for cholesterol analysis.
+Hydrolysis and oxidative enzymatic reaction were adapted for cholesterol analysis.
 The indicator quinoneimine was produced in the presence of phenol peroxidase by the action of 4-amino antipyrine and hydrogen peroxidase.

 Total cholesterol (mg/dl) = Absorbance of sample/Absorbance of standard × 202.65